lanl/Theseus/README.md

 - time: is the exposure time (in seconds)
 - background: is the background rate (background particles per second)

-realSkyMaps is an 8 column data frame:
+real_sky_maps is an 8 column data frame:
 - esa: is the energy step for the IBEX data.
 Only ESA 4 is provided
 - map: is the 6-month map id (e.g., "2013A").
 Only "A" maps are provided
 - ecliptic_lon: is the ecliptic longitude (between 0 and 360)
 - ecliptic_lat: is the ecliptic latitude (between -90 and 90)
 - ecliptic_lon_center: is the ecliiptic longitude in "nose centered" frame and is used for plotting purposes
 - method: the sky map estimation method.
 Either "theseus" of "isoc"
-- quantity: the type of response
+- quantity: the type of response, either "mean" or "ci" for 95% confidence interval width
+- value: either the ENA rate (ENAs/sec when q

+ibex_palette is a four column data frame:
+- red: red numeric value
+- green: green numeric value
+- blue: blue numeric value
+- hex: hex value

 ## Attribution

 If you use the Theseus in your research work, please cite the following paper: